 If you have low qualifications but a portfolio of substantial relevant experience in the field of Commons or similar discourse you will be asked for an interview to demonstrate your competency for a postgraduate course on the Commons.

 All applicants must be able to demonstrate proficiency in the English language.
 Applicants who require a Tier 4 student visa may need to provide a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.
 English language 6.5 average.

 Months of entry

-We will support you to apply for mentoring programs post your MA to develop your practice/initiative into a viable social enterprise.
-(This is available as a program in EU programs but UK context needs investigating).
+We will support you to apply for mentoring programs after your MA to develop your practice/initiative into a viable social enterprise.

 Qualification and course duration

 - Course Enquiries